General Terms and Conditions with Customer Information

 This platform serves as a contact point for the out-of-court settlement of disputes arising from online purchase or service contracts involving a consumer.

-11.2 The Seller is neither obliged nor willing to participate in dispute resolution proceedings before a consumer arbitration board.
+11.2 The Seller is neither obliged nor willing to participate in a dispute resolution procedure before a consumer arbitration board.